kontoulis/Lynk_Social/readme.md

 #### Contributing to Lynk

 * Fork repository
-* Create new branch Feat-username
+* Create new branch Feat-username ( please leave detailed Commit message we will not merge until we have more information)
 * Create Pull request

 You can also work on or log any issue.
 If you are working on issue please mark you are working on.